 The Town of Lyons has adopted the Walworth County Notice to Dog Owners ordinance as shown below.
 In addition, NO more than 3 dogs may be licensed per each property address.

-Registration form can be downloaded and printed by clicking either of the two links.
+Registration form can be downloaded and printed by clicking on the link: Dog License Application Form.

 You will also need to provide the current: Certificate of Rabies Vaccination from your veterinarian.

 The licensing fees are: